amarascs/PenRed_Tracks/README.md

 ### Post-processing
 7. Get NERSC python: `module load python`
 8. Process data to generate all ion positions and write to a new file: `python generate_ions.py track-th0-tracking.dat whatever_name.dat`
+9. The generate file `whatever_name.dat` should be usable

 ## Notes

 ### What was modified?

-Nothing in the PenRed simulation was changed, but a new tally was activate to keep track of energy deposit and absorption locations.
+Nothing in the PenRed simulation was changed, but a new tally was activated to keep track of energy deposit and absorption locations.
 This is the `tally/track` seen in the config file.

-PenRed does not explicitly keep track of ionization locations in the simulations, so they are estimated using the energy deposits.
+PenRed does not explicitly keep track of ionization sites in the simulations, so they are estimated using the energy deposits.
-The `generate_ions.py` reads the simulation output and places ions where energy was deposited, assuming energy only goes into creating secondary electrons and ions.
+The `generate_ions.py` script reads the simulation output and places ions where energy was deposited, assuming energy only goes into creating secondary electrons and ions.